DBozhinovski/darko.io-public/src/content/posts/wp-as-an-api.md

   consumerKey: "ck_****************************", // Your WooCommerce key, see below
   consumerSecret: "cs_**************************", // Your WooCommerce secret, see below
   version: "wc/v3",
-  queryStringAuth: false
+  queryStringAuth: false,
 });
 ```

 ---

-__Security note:__ Avoid embedding keys and secrets directly into code.
+**Security note:** Avoid embedding keys and secrets directly into code.
 Use env variables instead.

 ---

 ### 2.1.
 Consumer key and secret

 To be able to use the WooCommerce API, we need to obtain the API key and secret from our admin panel.

 ---